Hadrien-Montanelli/covidpy/README.md

 # covid19
-A Python code to simulate the exponential spread of Covid-19
+Python code to simulate the exponential spread of Covid-19.